tradingview/rest_integrations_docs/source/data/Groups.rst

 ............................

 To add a new symbol group after release, implement the groups and add them into the staging environment.
-After that, notify your TradingView manager.
+After that, notify the TradingView team.

 .. note::
   New group testing takes 1−2 weeks.